Who are the children waiting to be adopted?

 We especially want to hear from people who could adopt children like these or who could offer Early Permanence.

-These are real children we’re currently looking for families for.
+Here are some of the real children we’re currently looking for families for.
 To protect privacy, we’ve changed their names.

 Archie - a smiley 1-year-old boy